telefonicaid/fiware-cygnus/flume/doc/operation/hdfs_kerberos_authentication.md

 ### `conf/krb5.conf`

-Edit this file appropriately, basically by replacing `EXAMPLE.COM` by your Kerberos realm (this is the same than your domain, but uppercase, i.e. the realm for `example.com` is `EXAMPLE.COM`) and by configuring your Kerberos Key Distribution Center (KDC) and your Kerberos admin/authentication server (ask your netowork administrator in order to know them).
+This file can be built from the distributed `conf/krb5.conf.template`.
+Edit it appropriately, basically by replacing `EXAMPLE.COM` by your Kerberos realm (this is the same than your domain, but uppercase, i.e. the realm for `example.com` is `EXAMPLE.COM`) and by configuring your Kerberos Key Distribution Center (KDC) and your Kerberos admin/authentication server (ask your netowork administrator in order to know them).

     [libdefaults]
      default_realm = EXAMPLE.COM